 A keystone species is a species that is responsible for the natural balance in an ecosystem.
 A keystone species can be a plant or an animal that plays a vital and unique role in an ecosystem’s functioning.
 These species may be small in number, but they significantly impact biodiversity and other species populations.

 A tremendous change occurs when a keystone species is removed from an ecosystem.
 One species will significantly increase in population leading to the possible extinction of another species.

 Their natural prey thrives if a keystone predator is eliminated from an ecosystem.
 An increase in their prey numbers means the animals this prey feeds on will dramatically decrease in population.
 For this reason, the presence of keystone species is very significant.

 Here are ten of the keystone mammals of North America.

 Grizzly bears also like to eat salmon.
-They will often carry the fish deep into the forest and eat it there.
-This type of fish is rich in phosphorus and nitrogen, which are all essential nutrients for the soil.
+They often carry the fish deep into the forest and eat it there.
+This type of fish is rich in phosphorus and nitrogen, all essential nutrients for the soil.
 Leftover carcasses and feces from this animal enrich the forest soil with these nutrients.